 Harissa paste is a blend of dried or fresh spices such as chilies, cumin, and garlic.
 Herbal harissa ingredients often include mint and some more exotic blends may contain rose petals.
 In some cases, harissa paste is made with dried spices that have been combined with olive oil or water until the blend achieves a paste consistency.
 Some harissa blends include more than just spices; stewed tomatoes may be used to provide moisture that can help to make the blend into a paste.

 With harissa powder, the blend of spices is used while dry with no added oil or water.
 Both forms of harissa can have the same ingredients and may differ only in consistency.
+And note – in both cases, the chili paste and the spice blend, the levels of heat will vary based on the ingredients used.
+Be sure to read the label and ingredients list to get a better understanding of what to expect.

 If your recipe calls for one, can you use the other?